w1729/pass_wallet/README.md

 </div>
 <br>

-## ⚠️ Note

-> The project is built for Injective EVM and is currently on a private testnet.
-The demo is shown using a local network because the private testnet is currently down.

 # MOTIVATION

 Blockchain is a revolutionary technology with the potential to solve a wide range of societal challenges, offering solutions across industries such as decentralized finance (DeFi), gaming, healthcare, supply chain management, and more.
 Its decentralized nature enables transparent, secure, and tamper-proof interactions, eliminating the need for intermediaries and enhancing trust in systems.<br>